sscotth/file-icon-supplement/README.md

 ## Features

-* Icons visible in tree-view, tab-bar, fuzzy-finder, and find-and-replace
+* Icons visible in tree-view, tabs, fuzzy-finder, and find-and-replace
+* Respects the "Show Icons" setting on tabs
 * Full color, single color, and no color icons
 * Optional overriding of the active theme's icons